XXXXXXX - canceled + renewed TV shows - TV Series Finale

 Telly’s Take

-- TV show ratings are still important.
-Follow Penny Dreadful: City of Angels’ weekly ups and downs.

-- How do this show’s ratings compare to other network TV shows?

-- Find more Penny Dreadful: City of Angels TV series news or other Showtime TV show news.
+- Find more Hollywood TV series news or other Netflix TV show news.

 - Explore our TV show status pages.